 Another great way to remove stains from the surface of your toilet bowl is by using citric acid.
-This product easily binds to dirt and bacteria, making them easier to remove afterwards.
+This product easily binds to dirt and bacteria, making them easier to remove afterward.
 It can also get rid of tough stains caused by hard water.
 Found naturally in lemon juice, citric acid is considered to be one of the least dangerous natural toilet cleaners.

 3. Essential Oils

 Another awesome ingredient used in DIY toilet cleaners is essential oils.
 Most plant-based essential oils have antiviral and antifungal properties.
-For example, one of the most commonly used oils is the tea tree oil, which is known for being very effective in killing bacteria.
-Other types of oils, such as lavender, eucalyptus, rosemary and citrus oils, also have antibacterial properties to help with your at-home cleaner development.
+For example, one of the most commonly used oils is tea tree oil, which is known for being very effective in killing bacteria.
+Other types of oils, such as lavender, eucalyptus, rosemary, and citrus oils, also have antibacterial properties to help with your at-home cleaner development.

 4. White Vinegar